OpenGenus/cosmos/code/search/README.md

-/* Part of Cosmos by OpenGenus Foundation */
 # Search algorithms

 In computer science, a search algorithm is any algorithm which solves the Search problem, namely, to retrieve information stored within some data structure, or calculated in the search space of a problem domain.